I have done many speaking engagements, including media interviews, podcasts, talks and panels.

 Open Forum invited me to write about the announcement of the Australian Space Agency and the potential impacts on science education and inspiring students to study science (read).

-I really enjoy being a panel guest where I have the opportunity to have a more informal discussion with other panellists and the audience.
-Most recently I was invited to be on a panel at the International Astronautical Congress in Adelaide to discuss the status and future of Citizen Science with James Graf (Deputy Director for Earth Science and Technology at NASA Jet Propulsion Laboratory) and Danielle Wood (Researcher in Engineering and Space Policy at Johns Hopkins University).
+I spoke at the Diversity Interventions 2022 - Science in Australia Gender Equity conference on evaluating equity programs to understand what works.
+I was on a panel discussion at the International Astronautical Congress 2017 in Adelaide to discuss the status and future of Citizen Science with fellow NASA colleagues, James Graf (Deputy Director for Earth Science and Technology at NASA Jet Propulsion Laboratory) and Danielle Wood (Researcher in Engineering and Space Policy at Johns Hopkins University).

-I’ve also been on the other end of the questioning — moderating and hosting events and interviewing incredible people such as Colonel Chris Hadfield, former NASA Administrator Charles Bolden, driver of Curiosity rover Vandi Tompkins and the Australian Mars One astronaut candidates.
+I’ve been on the other end of the questioning — moderating panels and interviewing incredible people such as NASA astronaut Colonel Chris Hadfield, former NASA Administrator Charles Bolden, driver of Curiosity rover Vandi Tompkins and the Australian Mars One astronaut candidates.

 Recent Invited Speaking Engagements